krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 * What is the arrange act assert pattern?
 * What makes a good test?
 * Database indexing
-Armando - What does 'semantic markup' mean?
+* What does 'semantic markup' mean?
 * What is the difference between abstraction and indirection?
 * Sinatra Partial Views
 * What makes a good Pull request?